 The most immediately obvious benefit of an inflatable kayak is its increased portability over a hardshell kayak.
 As you can fold or roll your boat into a bag or box and carry it yourself, you no longer have to purchase and install expensive and cumbersome roof racks on your car to take your kayak out for an adventure.
-No more lifting a long, awkward boat solo over your head and hoping you strapped it down well enough to survive the traffic-filled, interstate commute home.
-Not only can you easily throw a packable kayak into the trunk of even a Smart car, but you can also feasibly bring it with on public transportation such as a train or bus.
-You could also bring your sleek little watercraft with you for international travel - try doing that with a hardshell kayak!
+No more lifting a long, awkward boat solo over your head and hoping you strapped it down well enough to survive the traffic-filled highway commute home.
+Not only can you easily throw a packable kayak into the trunk of even an itty bitty Smart car, but you can also feasibly bring it with on public transportation such as a train or bus.
+You can even bring your sleek little watercraft with you for international travel — try doing that with a hardshell kayak!

 A less obvious benefit of using an inflatable kayak is that they can offer some forms of durability that you can't find in a rigid kayak.
-Sure, being inflatable may lead you to believe that they're ready to pop at any given moment, and while they can get (usually patchable) holes, many of them can also take quite a beating.
-Inflatable kayaks are becoming rather popular among whitewater enthusiasts for their ability to bounce off of rocks, rather than the scratching and scraping of a much more difficult to repair hardshell.
+Sure, being inflatable may lead you to believe that they're ready to pop at any given moment, and while they can get (usually patchable) holes, a lot of them can also take quite a beating.
+Inflatable kayaks are becoming more and more popular among whitewater enthusiasts for their ability to bounce off of rocks, rather than enduring the scratching and scraping of a much more difficult to repair hardshell.
 Not all inflatables are created equal on this front, but they are typically hardier than your imagination may lead you to believe.
-This tenacity also comes in handy for rocky shore landings, scraping across sandy beaches, floating over submerged sticks and logs, and even having your canine friend join your on-water adventure.
+This tenacity also comes in handy for rocky shore landings, scraping across sandy beaches, floating over submerged sticks and logs, and even having your canine friend join your on-water adventures.

 So Which Yak is the Yak for You?